-Belinda likes to spend time in her impractically large vegetable garden in the Sierra foothills, skiing at Lake Tahoe, and going wherever frequent flyer miles will take her.
-She worked in editorial departments at various San Francisco publishing houses for over ten years, and writes for the local newspaper.
+Belinda likes to spend time in her impractically large vegetable garden in the Sierra foothills, ski at Lake Tahoe, and go wherever frequent flyer miles will take her.
+She has worked in editorial departments at various San Francisco publishing houses for over ten years and writes for the local newspaper.
 She loves being a freelancer.
-Her motto is “Have laptop, will travel.”
+Her motto is: “Have laptop, will travel.”
 She became interested in a career in publishing during college when she realized that poetry was not going to pay the bills.
-She has a BA in English with a minor in Creative Writing, and earned a certificate in Publishing from UC Berkeley.
+She has a BA in English with a minor in Creative Writing and earned a certificate in Publishing from UC Berkeley.

 As a Story Terrace writer, Belinda interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 A Matter of Interpretation

 It’s early morning, and I’m walking through the courtyard of my hotel in the beach town of Sanur in Bali.
 As I round the corner, a person is sweeping the pathway with a sparse hand-made broom.

 “Salamat pagi,” I say to him, and his face lights up with a surprised smile.

 “Salamat pagi,” he says back to me, wishing me good morning in Bahasa Indonesian.
 I suspect they don’t get too many tourists that speak any Indonesian.
 I had taken advantage of the language program on the in-flight entertainment system on my way to Bali and learned about 50 words of the national language, although Bali also has its own separate language.
 I always like to learn a least a few key critical phrases wherever I go in case I get stuck.
 For example: Thank you, Hello, I don’t understand, I’m sick, Where is the bathroom?
 May I please have a beer?